 The bubble inclinometer is often used by sports therapists to test for a healthy range of motion at the body’s crucial junctures.
 Over the course of treatment, this tool allows them to keep an objective record of the recovery process in cases of joint injuries.

 Available in analog or digital measuring versions, calipers are an indispensable tool for measuring the distance between two opposite sides of an object.
-By adjusting the tips of the calipers to fit across the object to be measured, then removing the calipers, the total distance can be measured via an integrated ruler.
+By adjusting the tips of the calipers to fit across the object to be measured and removing the calipers, the total distance can be measured via an integrated ruler.

 Utilized in a wide variety of fields, calipers can be found in the offices of mechanical engineers, scientists, and doctors, as well as in the field with metalworkers, woodworkers, and forestry researchers.

-Known as one of the “Four Great Inventions” of China (alongside gunpowder, papermaking, and printing), the compass was originally used as a tool for divination.
+The compass is known as one of the “Four Great Inventions” of China (alongside gunpowder, papermaking, and printing) and was initially used as a tool for divination.
 Today, it’s still widely used by outdoor activity enthusiasts, military operations, and sailors.

-Used to establish “true horizontal”, a level is an optical instrument that makes use of air bubbles in a liquid medium to display its results.
-Especially useful on construction jobs, it is also a standard inclusion in woodworking and metalworking shops.
+The level is used to establish “true horizontal” and is an optical instrument that uses air bubbles in a liquid medium to display its results.
+It’s especially useful on construction jobs and is also a standard inclusion in woodworking and metalworking shops.

 6. Pressure Gauge

-An exceptionally diverse field of measurement tools, pressure gauges are used to quantify everything from altitude to air pressure to depth to blood pressure.
-Hydrostatic and aneroid gauges are the most common styles of an analog pressure gauge; the former has a delayed response but is great for sustained pressure, while the latter responds quickly but is less accurate overall.
+Pressure gauges are an exceptionally diverse field of measurement tools used to quantify everything from altitude to air pressure to depth to blood pressure.
+Hydrostatic and aneroid gauges are the most common styles of analog pressure gauges; the former has a delayed response but is great for sustained pressure, while the latter responds quickly but is less accurate overall.

-A transparent plastic or glass half-circle, the protractor measures angles and is usually marked with degrees.
-Occasionally, you’ll find more mathematically oriented protractors that measure in radians, instead.
-They are a staple of the mechanical engineering profession but are also commonly found employed in high school geometry classes.
+The protractor measures angles with a transparent plastic or glass half-circle and is usually marked with degrees.
+Occasionally, you’ll find more mathematically oriented protractors that measure in radians instead.
+They are a staple of the mechanical engineering profession but are also commonly employed in high school geometry classes.

-Sometimes known as a rule, line gauge, or straightedge, rulers are used to measure distances and/or draw straight lines.
+Rulers are sometimes known as a rule, line gauge, or straightedge and are used to measure distances or draw straight lines.
 Professionally, they are mostly found in engineering and construction jobs, where they are used to ensure accurate measurements on flat surfaces.
-A popular tool to have around the house, rulers are perhaps the most common measuring tool in use today.
+As a popular tool to have around the house, rulers are perhaps the most common measuring tool in use today.

 9. Measuring Squares

-Also commonly referred to as a carpenter’s square, at their most basic these tools resemble two rulers joined at a right angle.
-Available in a variety of specialized forms, you may also find:
+Also commonly referred to as a carpenter’s square, measuring squares resemble two rulers joined at a right angle.
+They’re available in a variety of specialized forms, and you may also find:

 10. Tape Measure

-Also known as a measuring tape, these flexible rulers can be used to take measurements of size or distance.
-At their simplest, they consist of little more than a ribbon of cloth or plastic, marked with measurements in inches, centimeters, and/or millimeters.
+Also known as a measuring tape, the tape measure can take measurements of size or distance.
+At their simplest, they consist of little more than a ribbon of cloth or plastic, marked with measurements in inches, centimeters, and millimeters.
 You’ll commonly find these minimalist tape measures used in tailoring and dressmaking.

 Alternatively, the self-retracting metal tape measure utilizes a spring-loaded housing that can be clipped onto a belt.
-A ubiquitous tool of the construction trades, these tape measures are especially useful for taking measurements over long distances – sometimes up to 100 feet!
+As a ubiquitous tool of the construction trades, the tape measures is especially useful for taking measurements over long distances—sometimes up to 100 feet!